jerryc96/sprite-finder/README.md

 # sprite-finder
 A javascript tool for quickly generating the locations of sprites on a spritesheet image file.
+Uses Bootstrap for look and feel.

 To run: Download the repository and open index.html in your browser.